stuartleeks/stuartleeks.com/content/about/writing-and-speaking.md

 ---
-title: "Publications and speaking"
+title: "Writing and speaking"
 date: 2020-01-08T16:33:32Z
 draft: false
 type: page
+aliases:
+ - /about/publications-and-speaking/
 ---

 I get a lot of enjoyment from sharing ideas in both written and spoken form.
 This page has a summary of publications and speaking events.

-## Publications
+## Writing

 In addition to this blog and the items below I also previously blogged at <https://blogs.msdn.microsoft.com/stuartleeks>.